yosbit/nagios-plugins/README_check_time.md

 [![Donate](https://www.paypalobjects.com/en_US/IL/i/btn/btn_donateCC_LG.gif)](https://paypal.me/yosbit)
 ## Description:
-Script for nagios to check time against NTP servers, then automaticly correct the time and date offset is abouve or bellow threshold levels.
+Script for nagios to check time against NTP servers, then automaticly correct the time and date, if offset is abouve or bellow threshold levels.
 You can add multi NTP servers with comma separated